Course Overview

 Teaching and Learning

 The MArch is your final stage of formal academic architecture education leading towards professional registration as an architect.
-It is a professionally recognised award (prescribed at Part 2 level by the Architects Registration Board and validated at Part 2 level by the Royal Institute of British Architects) and developed for students who have completed RIBA Part 1 for example a BA (Hons) Architecture course and, typically, one year in practice.
+It is a professionally recognised award (prescribed by the Architects Registration Board and validated by the Royal Institute of British Architects) and developed for students who have, typically, one year in practice.

 The studio element of the course is delivered through research-driven, outwardly focussed clusters called ateliers that align strong areas of research activity and mutual interests of groups of staff.
 This will enable you to develop ideological positions that are critically underpinned by seminars, workshops and symposiums.